A financial analysis of why it’s worth the cost of hiring property managers in Vancouver BC

 So, to return to our example of the average two bedroom Vancouver condo with a rental price of $2,262.
 Assuming an initial fee of $1,131 to place a good quality, screened, tenant and using 8% to ballpark a $180 management fee in the months that follow.
 You would be looking at a total management cost of $3,291 for the first year and $2,160 for the subsequent years with the same tenant from a gross revenue of $27,144.
 And of course being a business expense it can be written off against any taxes you have to pay.

-All of this to say, that the cost of having a good property manager working on your behalf to turn a full-time project into a low-stress investment pales in comparison to the value you, as someone who likely has a completely unrelated full-time job, will derive from their services.
+All of this to say, that the cost of having a good property manager working on your behalf to turn a full-time project into a low-stress investment pales in comparison to the value you, as someone who likely has a completely unrelated full-time job or a business, will derive from their services.

 Editor’s note: This post was originally published in May 2016 and has been completely revamped and updated for accuracy and comprehensiveness.